 My husband and I both have cell phones.

+How to turn "water" into marbles.
+How To Draw A Wave.
 I remember all throughout my years in school getting super bored during a class and then dozing off only to think about perfect peeling right handers or nicely shaped a-frames.
-I’d snap out of it and draw some rendition of it on a notebook.
-I’m not the most artistic person so the sketch would never look as good as I pictured it.